One of the most recently appreciated and widely-used story structures is the Dan Harmon Story Circle.

 - How to Use the Dan Harmon Story Circle

-Side note: we recommend Plottr as a storytelling software to help you outline your book.
+Side note: I recommend Plottr as a storytelling software to help you outline your book.
 With it, you can follow the Story Circle, or a wide variety of other story structures, as you are plotting your books.
-If you use the links in this article, we do get a small affiliate commission, but it costs you nothing extra and goes straight to the coffee fund.
+If you use the links in this article, I do get a small affiliate commission, but it costs you nothing extra and goes straight to the coffee fund.
 More on Plottr later.

 What Is the Dan Harmon Story Circle?